berndpfrommer/tagslam_test/tests/test_5/README.md

 - detector: MIT
 - frames: 2751
 - Remark: runs a good while before the first optimization is possible.
-  D does extrinsic calibration on the fly.
+  Does extrinsic calibration on the fly.
 Short focal length, lots of distortion.
 A challenging dataset.
 Runs a long time (20min+), 36000 factors!